-- During 2021/22, the administration costs increased by 65% to £1.617m, largely as a result of the pension administration transition from Surrey CC to Hampshire CC, which incurred large one-off fees.
-It is anticipated that administration fees will decrease significantly following this transition. - Governance and oversight costs during 2021/22 have remained in line with 2020/21.
-However, it is anticipated that, going forward, the finance employee recharge will decrease.
-This is as a result of the London Borough of Bexley joining the Tri-Borough Treasury and Pensions services, alongside Hammersmith and Fulham and Kensington and Chelsea. - Investment management costs have increased during 2021/22 by 30% to £11.3m.
-This is due to increased transaction cost disclosure as a result of the LGPS Cost Transparency Code, an increase in asset market values and the transition of investments to more complex asset classes.
+- During 2022/23, the administration costs decreased by 52% to £776k, largely as a result of the pension administration transition from Surrey CC to Hampshire CC, which resulted in a reduction in the administration charges. - Governance and oversight costs during 2022/23 decreased by 5% from 2021/22, this is largely due to lower investment advisory fees. - Investment management costs have increased during 2022/23 by 5% to £11.9m.
+This is due to the transition of investments to more complex asset classes, which attract a higher cost of management.